nathan-barry/nathan.rs/content/posts/dioxus-rust.md

 All of these Rust front-end libraries are very new and share the same characteristics as any frontier.
 There is usually poor documentation.
 Sometimes things just don't work.
 At times you'll have to dive deep into the source code to find answers.
 On the other hand, the codebase is 'small' enough to where one person can comprehend it.
 Such a challenge is possible and rewarding.

 I think that such projects are lovely to work on.
 It requires you to get your hands dirty and actually understand what is going on under the hood.
 In the past, I was a classic React user that only knew the abstraction, not the layers of complexity beneath it.
 This project helped uncover some of that complexity while teaching me the basics of WebAssembly.
-I can recommend giving this library a try.
+I recommend giving this library a try.